World Teachers' Day 2019: Current Theme, History and Significance

 We know that many countries have their own national teacher’s day but according to UNESCO, it is necessary to observe the national issues that affect teachers from an international view.

 World Teacher’s Day: Theme

-The history of World Teacher's Day traced back to 5th October, 1966.
+The history of World Teachers' Day traced back to 5th October, 1966.
 The Special Intergovernmental Conference had been convened on the Status of Teachers in Paris, France to analyse issues affecting teachers and their profession.
-After that they finally reached a consensus and closed their investigation.
-As a result, they published a document "Recommendation concerning the Status of Teacher’s" which was signed by both members of the International Labour Organisation (ILO) and UNESCO.
+Finally, the Conference reached a consensus and closed their investigation.
+As a result, they published a document "Recommendation concerning the Status of Teachers'" which was signed by both members of the International Labour Organisation (ILO) and UNESCO.

 As, the population is increasing rapidly, the enrolment in primary schools is also rising rapidly.
 World Teacher's Day provides an effort to ensure that more children should receive a primary education.
 Also, the quality of education is being compromised in many countries as they can't get enough teachers into the classrooms.

 World Teacher's Day: Celebrations